What is the most important information I should know about BRIXADI?

 These symptoms may start weeks to months after your last dose of BRIXADI.
 Tell your healthcare provider if you develop any of these symptoms.

-Your healthcare provider may do tests before and during treatment with BRIXADI to check your liver.
+Your healthcare provider should do tests before and during treatment with BRIXADI to check your liver.

 - Allergic reaction.
 Call your healthcare provider or get emergency help right away if you get: